 Finally: fix Windows Update manually

 The steps and scripts below support Windows 7 and later.
-If you’re running Windows XP or Vista, the Microsoft article includes a few additional steps interspersed.4
+If you’re running Windows XP or Vista, it’s past time to upgrade.

 Run Command Prompt as administrator

 All the following steps require administrative privileges.
-It’s not enough that your log-in account be administrator; you need to run the Windows Command Prompt as administrator for those privileges to be in effect.
+It’s not enough that your login account is the administrator account; you need to run the Windows Command Prompt as administrator for those privileges to be in effect.

-Running Command Prompt as Admin in Windows 10.
+Run CMD.EXE as Administrator.
 Click for larger image.
 (Screenshot: askleo.com)

 This will open an instance of Command Prompt with the administrative access required for what follows.